 As I see it, the most important thing for every founder is to find the right people to build your team.
 In the beginning, you are a perfectionist.
 You want to control every little aspect of the company, because you have the vision.
 But when you start growing you understand that it is not possible, so you need to have the right people and build a team that you trust.
 A team you can trust even when they make mistakes, because everyone makes mistakes and this is part of being a startup.
 Understand that you will run into some challenges, but build a team that you know understands and shares your vision and is committed to making it come to life.

 What are some activities you do together as a company?

 There are many activities we do together as a company.
 For example, we have a staff meeting that takes place once a month where we gather and discuss updates on all company aspects, from sales and business development to marketing, technology, product, and so on.

 Each time that we close a deal we come together in our common space and raise a toast and say a big thank you to all of the people that worked hard to make the deal happen.
 Sometimes when you do some coding or you are handling some event or you do some research, it’s very hard to see how your work is contributing to closing a specific deal.
 When we take the opportunity to say thank you to all of the people who did an awesome job, it brings everyone closer together and serves as a motivator.
 I feel really good about this tradition and it’s always nice to have something to celebrate.

 We try to do company events, for example, just a few days ago we held an evening company event at a coworker’s home.
 We had a barbecue with some drinks and it was a lot of fun.
-We played soccer and ping pong and organized a company trivia game.
-And of course, the Mindspace events available to us really allow us to spend time together as a team and meet smart, innovative people from other companies as well.
+We played soccer and ping pong, and organised a company trivia game.
+And of course the Mindspace events available to us really allow us to spend time together as a team and meet smart, innovative people from other companies as well.